Palestinians fatally shoot 4 Israelis before being killed, spurring revenge attacks in West Bank

 The Israeli military said it was sending reinforcements to the West Bank and Prime Minister Benjamin Netanyahu vowed to “settle the score with the murderers.”

 “I want to tell all those who seek to harm us — all options are open,” he said in a video statement.
-“We will continue to fight terror with all our might and we
+“We will continue to fight terror with all our might."

 The Israeli military said all of the victims were Israeli citizens, and local media described three of the victims as residents of West Bank settlements while the fourth came from central Israel.
 They reportedly ranged in age from 17 to 60.